roqwerty/alexandria/README.md

 - General-purpose simple structure serial saving/loading, as well as native vector-of-things support.
 - Many, many easing functions, as well as a Tween helper class to make use of them as a near-native data structure.
 - Simple loading bar streaming function with modular support for titles, progress bars, and (completed/total) counts.
-- Generalized extraction of value vectors and maps from C++ strings (with support for JSON lists and maps, CSV/TSV files, and .ini files, as well as many others through use of custom delimiters and ignored characters)
+- Generalized extraction of value vectors and maps from C++ strings (with support for JSON lists and maps, CSV/TSV files, and .ini files, as well as many others through use of custom delimiters and ignored characters).
-- Ability to save a string as a PDF file with semi-intelligent word wrapping and page breaking
+- Ability to save a string as a PDF file with semi-intelligent word wrapping and page breaking.
+- A Linux-like diff function for finding the minimum amount of different lines between two strings.
 - A wrapper for `std::vector` that makes it behave as a circular buffer data structure.
+- A wrapper for `std::vector` that makes it behave like a pythonic vector with support for slicing and negative indexes.
 - Really, *really* fast random boolean generator.

-For more detail, as well as a current list of included structs, functions, and classes, see the comment at the top of `alexandria.h`.
+For more detail, as well as a current list of included structs, functions, and classes, see the massive comment/documentation at the top of `alexandria.h`.

 ## Implementation Detail and Examples